lf-edge/ekuiper/docs/en_US/plugins/functions/tensorflow_lite_tutorial.md

 ### Manual build

-If you don't run Kuiper by official Kuiper docker image, the pre-built labelImage plugin will not fit due to the limitation of golang plugin.
+If you don't run eKuiper by official eKuiper docker image, the pre-built labelImage plugin will not fit due to the limitation of golang plugin.
 You will need to built the plugin manually.
 There are 3 steps to create the plugin zip file manually:

 1. Build the TensorFlowLite C API.
 2. Build the labelImage plugin.